-If you want to take advantage of your current floor to ceiling glass doors, but aren’t able to complete the space with a door due to accessibility issues, then installing equally proportioned windows can complete the design aesthetic, while sticking to your practical needs.
-For example, you may have a garden in between your rear facing wall at outdoor area, with a small walkway in the middle of the garden for access.
+If you want to take advantage of your current floor-to-ceiling glass doors, but aren’t able to complete the space with a door due to accessibility issues, then installing equally proportioned windows can complete the design aesthetic, while sticking to your practical needs.
+For example, you may have a garden in between your rear facing wall in the outdoor area, with a small walkway in the middle of the garden for access.
 With a combination of floor to ceiling glass doors & windows, you can have maximum light, uninterrupted views, and complete accessibility.
 Should you choose double hung windows, you could also benefit from incredible airflow control, without encroaching on your indoor or outdoor space.

 Don’t be afraid to extend your glass doors all the way up to the ceiling.
 It will make your room look and feel enormous.
 Image source.